Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 \subsection{Equality of Effort}

 Equality of effort~\cite{huan2020fairness} fairness notion identifies discrimination by assessing how much effort is needed by the disadvantaged individual/group to reach a certain level of outcome.
-A treatment variable $T$ (considered as a legitimate variable) is selected and used to address the question: ``to what extend this treatment variable $T$ should change to make the individual (or a group of individuals) achieve a certain outcome level?''.
+A treatment variable $T$ is selected and used to address the question: ``to what extent the treatment variable $T$ should change to make the individual (or a group of individuals) achieve a certain outcome level?''.
 Hence, this notion focuses on whether the effort to reach a certain outcome level is the same for the protected and unprotected groups.
 Considering the simple job hiring example, the education level $E$ is a good choice for the treatment variable.
-Two equality of effort notions are defined based on the potential outcome framework~\cite{imbens2015causal}, individual $\gamma$-Equal effort and system $\gamma$-Equal effort.
-Let $Y^{(t)}_i$ be the potential outcome for individual $i$ had $T$ been $t$ and $\mathbf{E}[Y_i^{(t)}]$ be the expected outcome for individual $i$.
-As $Y^{(t)}_i$ is not observable, situation testing is used to estimate it in a similar way as individual direct discrimination (Section~\ref{sec:idd}).
-Let $\mathbf{S^+}$ and $\mathbf{S^-}$ be the two sets of similar individuals with $A=a_0$ and $A=a_1$, respectively, and $\mathbf{E} [Y_{\mathbf{S}^+}^{(t)}]$ be the expected outcome under treatment $t$ for the subgroup $\mathbf{S^+}$.
+Two equality of effort notions are defined based on the potential outcome framework, individual $\gamma$-Equal effort and system $\gamma$-Equal effort.
+Let $Y^{(t)}_i$ be the potential outcome for individual $i$ had $T$ been $t$ and $\ep[Y_i^{(t)}]$ be the expected outcome for individual $i$.
+Situation testing~\cite{bendick2007situation} is used to estimate the counterfactual potential outcome in a similar way as individual direct discrimination (Section~\ref{sec:idd}).
+Let $\mathbf{S^+}$ and $\mathbf{S^-}$ be the two sets of similar individuals with $A=a_0$ and $A=a_1$, respectively, and $\mathbf{E} [Y_{\mathbf{S}^+}^{(t)}]$ be the expected outcome under treatment $t$ for the subgroup of individuals $\mathbf{S^+}$.
 The minimal effort needed to achieve $\gamma$-level of outcome variable within the subgroup $\mathbf{S^+}$ is defined as:

 Individual $\gamma$-Equal effort is satisfied for individual $i$ if:

 System $\gamma$-Equal effort is satisfied for a sub-population (e.g. $A=a_1$) if: